mariafiruleva/metagenomics/hw1/HW1_ANSWERS.md

 ```

 The genome contains contigs which match with both Archaeal_23S_rRNA and Bacterial_16S_rRNA genes.
+However, blastn shows a lot of significant matches with *Escherichia coli*.

 #### 2) Does every gene in this genome occur in every individual?